SEAT Arona Review & Prices

 An elevated driving position, responsive controls and small dimensions mark the Arona out as a great city car.
 You get a lane keeping system as standard, but base models don’t get rear parking sensors and only the top Xperience Lux trim is offered with front parking sensors and a rearview camera.

-The ride is quite firm, frequently crashing over bumps and potholes.
+The ride is quite firm, occasionally crashing over bumps and potholes.
+The brakes are also rather sharp for a small SUV, which is a good thing but it can take some time getting used to at low speed.
 A VW T-Cross or Citroen C3 Aircross have a far more supple suspension setup.

 On the motorway